rmobmina/CSC207-Project/README.md

 1. **Interactive Graphs for Climate Trends**
    - Users can visualize temperature, precipitation, and other climate data over time using line, bar, or Mercator graphs.
-   - This feature enables users to track long-term weather patterns.

 2. **Weekly Weather Forecasts**
    - Provides a summarized 7-day forecast (or customizable forecast up to 16 days) including:
      - Maximum and minimum temperatures.
-     - Precipitation likelihood.
+     - Precipitation levels.
      - Wind speeds.

-3. **City Comparisons**
+3. **City Comparisons Over Range of Time**
    - Allows users to compare average temperature, precipitation, humidity, and wind speeds between two cities.
    - Helps analyze differences in climates and identify trends.
+   - Specify a range of time of your liking.

-4. **Interactive Map with Historical Data**
+4. **Interactive Map**
-   - Click on a map to view the current temperature of any location.
+   - Click on a Mercator map to view the current temperature of any location.
-   - Compare weather conditions (e.g., temperature, precipitation) between two locations.
-   - Access historical weather data to visualize trends over time.

 5. **Favorite Locations**
    - Save favorite locations for quick access to their weather data.
    - Add or remove entries as needed to personalize your experience.